LunaSare/spring2023-data-science/lectures/Week7_lectures.md

 ### Introduction (5 min)

 - We are working on the Rmd file uhuru-dataset-visualization.Rmd
  - all code and writing should be added there
 - reviewing and explaining stuff I missed from day 1
   - working directory in an r chink is not the same as a project working directory
   - change absolute paths to relative paths
   - shape argument in `geom_point()`,
+  - the function `color()`
   - shape numbers with `?pch`
   - subplots with `facet_wrap()`